arpitmx/Pubble-Android/README.md

 ## Why?

-I always wanted a note app to which I could add anything, which I found that was interesting or some important note I want to quickly add to my list of stuff or something that I found on the internet which I would like to read or research later while sipping a cup of coffee.
+I always wanted a note app to which I could add anything that I found interesting or some important note I wanted to quickly add to my list of stuff or something that I found on the internet that I would like to read or research later while sipping a cup of coffee.

-The present notes apps have always broken my focus and the momentum that I was having while reading because I needed to do a cumbersome of steps just to add something,
+The present note apps have always broken my focus and the momentum that I was having while reading because I needed to do a cumbersome series of steps just to add something,

-1. Minimize the app I was reading on,
+1. I had to minimise the app on which I was reading.
-2. Slide up to app menu,
+2. Slide up to the app menu,
 3. Click on the search bar,
-4. Struggle to write 'kwwp' and then correct it to "keep" and open the keep notes app and then tap on the plus button and then add the things I want..huff :\
+4. Struggle to write 'kwwp' and then correct it to "keep" and open the Keep notes app and then tap on the plus button and then add the things I want..huff :\

-other cases for opening the note app are very similar to these.
+Other cases for opening the note app are very similar to these.
 Yes, it was inconvenient, at least for me., a lot.

-So I thought of making it more efficient for people like me by designing my own notes app with extra touch-ups that dissolve all those steps into a "Two quick step process".
+So I thought of making it more efficient for people like me by designing my own notes app with extra touch-ups that dissolve all those steps into a "two-quick step process".

 **There are multiple methods through which you can add or reach your notes in Pubble.**